 How to Clean Your Apartment Like a Pro

-Cleaning your apartment
+Make your apartment sparkle

 - Baking soda

-- Disinfectant wipes
+- Disinfectant wipes or spray

 - Distilled white vinegar

 - Carpet spot cleaner

 - Microfiber cloths/old wash rags (get a lot of these for use on multiple surfaces)

 - Step stool

 - Toilet bowl brush